open/close all folders

 - Defector from Decadence: Freya detected a dark change in the personality of her sister, as Hilda had been noted for her kindness and compassion.

-- Hair of Gold, Heart of Gold: Has long blonde hair.
+- Hair of Gold, Heart of Gold: Has long blonde hair and is very nice.

 - Princesses Prefer Pink: Her belt and Hair Decorations.